sebawita/tour-of-heroes-migration/migration.md

 # Converting the project to a code-sharing structure

-The **ng add** command, provided by the Angular CLI, allows us to add different capabilities to our Angular projects.
+The **ng add** command, provided by the Angular CLI, allows you to add different capabilities to your Angular projects.
 A few examples of capabilities available through **ng add** are - Angular material, ngRx, Firebase, Angular Apollo, and, of course - NativeScript.
 You can use **ng add** to convert the web project into a Web+NativeScript Code-Sharing project structure.
 Just run the following command from inside the project:

 ```bash